wesleycamargo/azure-docs.pt-br/articles/azure-stack/azure-stack-update-1802.md

 #### <a name="portal"></a>Portal
 - A capacidade de [para abrir uma nova solicitação de suporte na lista suspensa](azure-stack-manage-portals.md#quick-access-to-help-and-support) de dentro do administrador do portal não está disponível.
 Em vez disso, use o seguinte link:
-    - Para a pilha do Azure sistemas integrados, use https://aka.ms/newsupportrequest.
+    - Para o Azure pilha sistemas integrados, use https://aka.ms/newsupportrequest.

 - <!-- 2050709 --> In the admin portal, it is not possible to edit storage metrics for Blob service, Table service, or Queue service.
 When you go to Storage, and then select the blob, table, or queue service tile, a new blade opens that displays a metrics chart for that service.
 If you then select Edit from the top of the metrics chart tile, the Edit Chart blade opens but does not display options to edit metrics.